Adding a New Test¶

 Note

-Setting a variable in the Replacements section to <obtain_from_environment> pulls in the value set by an environment variable.
-For example, if you set nodes = <obtain_from_environemnt> and set RGT_NODES=4 in your environment, then __nodes__ will be replaced with 4.
+and set RGT_NODES=4 in your environment, then __nodes__ will be replaced with 4.

-Required Application Test Scripts
+Required Application Test Scripts¶

-The OTH requires each application test to provide a build script, a job script template, a check script, and a reporting script.
-These scripts should be placed in the locations described in Repository structure.
-If the OTH cannot find the scripts specified in the test input, it will fail to launch.
+The OTH requires each application test to provide (1) a build script, (2) a job script template, (3) a check script, and (4) a reporting script.

-Build Script
+Build Script¶

 The build script can be a shell script, a Python script, or other executable command.
 It is specified in the test input file as build_cmd, and the OTH will execute the provided value as a subprocess.
 The build script should return 0 on success, non-zero otherwise.